 3.1.
-DESCRIPTION OF THE DATA
+Description of the data

 In this section, we consider daily currency exchange rate data for the BRICS countries (Brazil-BRL, Russia-RUB, India-IND, China-CHN and South Africa-RAND).
 However the complete data from Russia could not be found which made us discard this country from our study, which does not interfere with the results as the recent behaviour is very similar to India.
 Fourteen years of data, between September 2001 and September 2015, were considered.
 The data was collected from the Board of Governors of the Federal Reserve System (US) - https://reserach.stlouisfed.org.
-Figure 1 shows the behaviour of the daily exchange rates for the four considered countries, between September 2001 and September 2001 and September 2001.
+Figure 1 shows the behaviour of the daily exchange rates for the four considered countries, between September 2001 and September 2015, when compared with USD.